Prague Market

 Key considerations for buying a investment property in Prague include: Calculate cap rate, cash-on-cash return, and cash flow; Factor in realistic vacancy rates (typically 5-8%); Budget for property management (10% of rent) even if self-managing.
 Also watch for red flags like Seller won't provide actual expense records and Deferred maintenance that will need immediate attention.

-Homes in Prague currently spend an average of 16 days on market.
-This indicates a fast-moving market where you need to be prepared to act quickly.
+Homes in Prague currently spend an average of 57 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

 Looking for the best time to buy a investment property in Prague?
 Our analysis shows that September typically offers the best prices, with homes averaging around $59K.
 Buying during this time could save you up to $171K compared to peak months like December.